Build a to-do list app with Vue.js and Laravel

 }

-to install the dependencies.
+Then run npm install or yarn to install the dependencies.
 It’s up to you.

-file in the root of your project directory.
+After this step, add the following to your .env file in the root of your project directory.
 Ensure to replace the placeholders with your keys from Pusher.

 PUSHER_APP_ID=YOUR_PUSHER_APP_ID